rockers007/flutter_mangopay_client/README.md

       )
 ```
 **Notes**:

  - Refer to [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) for more details about currency format

- - Card ID can be obtained from already registered cards or recently obtained card registration data
+ - `CardID` can be obtained from already registered cards or recently obtained card registration data

- - SECURE_RETURN_URL should be a valid url, but it can be any valid url, including `https://google.com`
+ - `SECURE_RETURN_URL` should be a valid url, but it can be any valid url, including `https://google.com`

- - RecipientWalletID should be a wallet ID of a valid Mangopay User
+ - `RecipientWalletID` should be a wallet ID of a valid Mangopay User

 #### Deactivate a card
 ```dart